mabj/tripping/amsterdam/README.md

 De Pijp and Albert Cuyp Market -> Museum Plein -> Vondelpark -> Leindsplein -> Joordan -> Spui -> Dam Square -> Central Station
 </pre>

-When arriving in the Central Station, if it is still early (before 1 PM): go visit **NDSM**;
+When arriving in the Central Station:
+- If it is still early (before 1 PM): go visit **NDSM**;
-If it is end of the afternoon (before sunseting): do the boat trip through the canals;
+- If it is end of the afternoon (before sunseting): do the boat trip through the canals;
-If it is evening already: grab a beer at beer temple and do a walk through the Red Light District;
+- If it is evening already: grab a beer at beer temple and do a walk through the Red Light District;

 ### Loop 2 - Amsterdam Oost -> IJBurg